 Although the best coefficients are different for different cases (i.e., different $N$'s and tables), it is noticeable that the coefficient values do not change too much - they are the same order of magnitude across all cases.
 It can also be observed from Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn} that the regression coefficients do not vary greatly across the different cases, regardless of whether the linear model was fit to the adversarial scores from PointNet, PointNet++, or DGCNN.
 This consistency in the coefficient values suggests that the features identified as significant by the regression analysis are robust predictors of adversarial points, regardless of the DNN model.
 We test this observation in subsequent experiments in Sections~\ref{sec:success_rate} and~\ref{sec:transferability}.

 To examine how accurately the regression model predicts the true adversarial scores, we show four graphs in Fig.~\ref{fig_regression_error}.
 These graphs correspond to four point clouds whose adversarial scores were computed based on PointNet.
 The blue scatter plots show $N=100$ points as pairs of values (\texttt{Predicted}, \texttt{True}), where \texttt{Predicted} is the adversarial score $\mathfrak{z}(\p_i)$ predicted by the linear model~(\ref{eq:MLR}), while \texttt{True} is the true adversarial score $z(\p_i)$ from~(\ref{eq:adversarial_score}).
 Ideally, if the predictions were perfect, all the blue points would fall on the straight red line.
-Although this is not the case in practice, we see that they are close and, more importantly, that the rank order is mostly preserved.
-This means that if we were looking for the $N$ points with the highest true adversarial score, we could find many of them by computing the predicted score from the features and taking $N$ points with the highest predicted score.
+Although this is not the case in practice, the results are close and, more importantly, the rank order is mostly preserved.
+This means that to find the $N$ points with the highest true adversarial score, many can be identified by computing the predicted score from the features and taking the $N$ points with the highest predicted score.

 To test this idea further, we compute the overlap between the set of top-$N$ points according to the true adversarial score $z(\p_i)$ from~(\ref{eq:adversarial_score}) and the set of top-$N$ points according to the predicted adversarial score $\mathfrak{z}(\p_i)$ from~(\ref{eq:MLR}).
 The results are shown in Fig.~\ref{fig_comparison}.
 The three graphs correspond to the three networks (PointNet, PointNet++, and DGCNN) based on which the true adversarial scores are computed.
 Each graph shows the percentage overlap for $N\in\{50, 100, 150, 200\}$, for the prediction based on proposed features, as well as a random selection of points.
 The gap between the two lines indicates how much better is the prediction based on the proposed features compared to a random guess.
 As seen in the graphs, the prediction based on the proposed features is about 25-30\% better than a random guess and achieves over 50\% overlap with the true adversarial drop points for $N=200$.